What’s New in Lower Manhattan

 QC NY Spa on Governors Island

 A luxury spa with amenities including relaxation rooms, saunas, massages, wellness water experiences and outdoor thermal pools with stunning 360-degree views of Manhattan, bookable for day trips year round.
 Governors Island is also home to fields of hammocks, hills of slides, incredible arts programming, and plenty of food options — including Island Oyster, which was nominated for a James Beard Foundation 2019 award for Best Restaurant Design.

-The popular Summer Concert Series at this dramatic rooftop venue is back and bigger than ever, with Summer 2023’s lineup including Coheed and Cambria, T-Pain, Macklemore, the Pixies and Modest Mouse.
-Kicking off in May and running through September, enjoy one-of-kind, cutting edge experiences featuring everything from pop to comedy — plus views that can’t be beat.
+The popular Summer Concert Series at this dramatic rooftop venue is bigger than ever, with Summer 2023’s lineup including Coheed and Cambria, T-Pain, Macklemore, the Pixies and Modest Mouse.
+Concert-goers can enjoy one-of-kind, cutting edge experiences featuring everything from pop to comedy — plus views of the Brooklyn Bridge that can’t be beat.

 Ferry routes connecting Lower Manhattan to all five boroughs leave from Pier 11: Lower East Side, the Bronx, Astoria, Bay Ridge, Sunset Park, North Brooklyn and the Rockaway beaches and now St. George on Staten Island.